rand00/conntest/README.md

 ### To do
 * `UDP` support
+  * This is under development, where the `TCP`/`UDP` layer has been abstracted away, and `UDP` is being extended with package ordering + backpressure.
-* Show stats:
+* Show more stats:
   * lost packets (`UDP`)
   * packets out of order (`UDP`)
 * Show stats via alternative simple textual output.
 This is useful if you run your unikernel via e.g. `albatross` which currently splits console output on newlines.
-* (maybe) Add structured data logging output, which can be used to graph the stats after running.
+* Add structured data logging output.
+Usecases:
-  If this feature is useful to you, make an issue, and we'll discuss how this should work.
+  * Plot the stats over time with another program after/while running `conntest`
+  * Explicitly log all failed connections too, for the `nmap`-alternative usecase.
+    Currently the `notty` TUI only shows the active connections.

 ### Suggest features!
 If you find this unikernel useful, but it's e.g. missing some stats that you are interested in - then make an issue/PR (: